Attend your classes

 Satisfactory Academic Progress

 Federal policy requires that schools have Satisfactory Academic Progress (SAP) policies and procedures to measure the academic progress of its students in meeting their degree requirements in a timely manner.
 If at any point it’s clear the student will not be able to meet the standard for graduation, the student becomes ineligible for aid.
-Student’s that have been previously placed on Satisfactory Academic Progress Probation will have funds for upcoming semesters held until grades for a current semester are received and continued eligibility is determined.
+A student who is not meeting SAP standards for the first semester must speak with a member of the Financial Aid team, this is to make sure the student understands what SAP means and what they can do to regain eligibility.
+After that conversation, the student will be moved into a probation standing for one academic semester.
+If the student fails to meet SAP standards for the second semester, she/he will lose aid eligibility.
+The student is allowed to submit an appeal to continue to access aid.
+Students that have been previously placed on Satisfactory Academic Progress Approved Appeal will have funds for upcoming semesters.
+Future aid will not be released until the student has demonstrated they have regained eligibility.
 For complete details on SAP, click here.

-Withdrawing and Its Affect on Your Financial Aid
+Withdrawing and Its Effect on Your Financial Aid